More than 40 killed in depot blast in Libya, more clashes in east

 He later told Reuters: "We will defend Benghazi."

-Another soldier was killed by unknown gunmen in the morning in another part of the city, a security source said.
+Another soldier was assassinated by unknown gunmen in the morning in another part of the city, a security source said.

 Fighting had initially started on Monday between army special forces and members of the Ansar Sharia in Benghazi, Libya's second-largest city.
 At least nine people were killed before the Islamists retreated from their main base.
 Three more soldiers were killed on Wednesday.